-Caitlin Hamilton Summie is the author of the new story collection To Lay To Rest Our Ghosts.
-Her work has appeared in a variety of publications, including Beloit Fiction Journal and Wisconsin Review, and she is the co-owner of the book marketing firm Caitlin Hamilton Marketing & Publicity.
-She lives in Knoxville, Tennessee.
+Caitlin Hamilton Summie is the author of the new novel Geographies of the Heart.
+She also has written the story collection To Lay To Rest Our Ghosts, and her work has appeared in a variety of publications, including Beloit Fiction Journal and Wisconsin Review.
+She is the co-owner of the book marketing firm Caitlin Hamilton Marketing & Publicity, and she lives in Knoxville, Tennessee.

 Q: What are you working on now?

 A: Nothing!
 And it is wonderful!
 It took me decades to write my two books, and I am enjoying other activities now.

 A: I appreciate this opportunity to speak to you, thank you!
 I hope people will visit my website, www.caitlinhamiltonsummie.com, and also give my books a read.

 Small press titles have a tougher time in the marketplace.
 Give one a try, mine or someone else’s.
 Small press titles win awards (and yes, even big ones).
 The quality of small press publishing is astounding, and I encourage readers to branch out.

 --Interview with Deborah Kalb.
 Here's a previous Q&A with Caitlin Hamilton Summie.